gizmolab10/seriouslythink.com/focus.md

 ## Bookmarks

 Another way to focus on an idea is to create a bookmark of it.
 Simply select it and **tap the B key**.
 The original idea is now the bookmark’s target.
-Notice the tiny dot inside its [reveal dot](https://medium.com/@sand_74696/dots-and-a-visual-language-fdf1a14fb05c)  [[dots]], see the figure below.
+Notice the tiny dot within and surrounding its [[dots]], see the figure below.
 Click on the reveal dot to restore focus onto the target.
 You can move the bookmark anywhere in your graph or the public or favorites graph.

 ![](https://miro.medium.com/max/468/1*YuZO8uBLgI7YM1MwFLRwKA.png)